 Or – even better! – try the Skinny Mayo from my Weight Loss Program.

 6. Steam or roast vegetables instead of boiling them.

 Many claim they don’t like vegetables because they’ve only eaten them prepared in boring ways.
 Steaming or low-water simmering help keep the flavors (and nutrients) in.
-Add a splash of lemon juice and season with herbs for more flavor.
+Add a splash of lemon juice and season with herbs or Herbamare for more flavor.

 7. Use fruit sauce or applesauce on your waffles instead of syrup.

 Butter and maple syrup can transform a healthy breakfast into a fattening dessert.
-Which is great if you’re having dessert, but if you’re trying to slim down by starting your day with a nourishing morning meal, consider topping your waffles with slimming fruit sauce or homemade strawberry applesauce.
+Which is great if you’re having dessert, but if you’re trying to slim down by starting your day with a nourishing morning meal, consider topping your waffles with one of these luscious waffle toppings.

 8. Sneak it in

 Add a small handful of spinach or shredded carrots to your sandwich or in a pasta dish or in soup.
 Even a small amount (not enough to wrinkle your nose at) will give a serious boost to your intake of fiber, antioxidants, vitamin A, and cancer-fighting flavonoids.